madtreat/csce452/README.md

 2. Project 2: Using the PaintBot in Project 1, add world controls using Inverse Kinematics.
 3. Project 3: Convert Project 2 to a tele-operated (via a network) system, with optional delay.

-##Braitenberg Vehicle Projects
+##Braitenberg Vehicle Project
 4. Project 4: Create a Braitenberg Vehicle system.

+##Robot Motion Planning Project
-5. Project 5: Currently undefined.
+5. Project 5: Cell Decomposition.

 ##Notes:
 This project requires OpenGL installed on this machine to be run.